 “Our cooperation, sharing of information, etc., however, does depend on a confluence of interests.”; “Our continuing efforts will be for the benefit of those who are patient with us as we fix this debacle.”
 And then he wrote in bold font in case it wasn’t clear that he was making a threat “If anyone attempts to sell a promissory note or other rights to our adversary [he is referring to his partners as adversaries], we have no further obligations [to] that person.
 If your actions cause damage or loss for other investors, then this might lead to additional consequences.
 All rights reserved.”

 Signing an NDA does not give the money manager legal cover to threaten an investor into silence about possible misconduct nor to prevent them from doing a legal act - such as selling their notes.
-This conduct by Wimpfheimer violates NY Penal Law § 135.60), NY Penal Law § 155.05(2)(e)), NY Penal Law § 195.05; and 18 U.S.C. § 1503), as well as violates RPC Rule 8.4(b), (c), and (d).
+This conduct by Wimpfheimer possibly violates NY Penal Law § 135.60), NY Penal Law § 155.05(2)(e)), NY Penal Law § 195.05; and 18 U.S.C. § 1503), as well as violates RPC Rule 8.4(b), (c), and (d).

-By misrepresenting material facts (his ability to control the money) about the investment he was raising money for, Wimpfheimer violated federal securities laws, including Section 17(a) of the Securities Act of 1933 (15 U.S.C. § 77q) and Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5, (15 U.S.C. § 78j(b); 17 C.F.R. § 240.10b-5), 18 U.S.C. §§ 1341, 1343, and the Martin Act (GBL Art.
+If found guilty of misrepresenting material facts (his ability to provide checks and balances over the funds) Wimpfheimer possibly violated federal securities laws, including Section 17(a) of the Securities Act of 1933 (15 U.S.C. § 77q) and Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5, (15 U.S.C. § 78j(b); 17 C.F.R. § 240.10b-5), 18 U.S.C. §§ 1341, 1343, and the Martin Act (GBL Art.
 23-A).
-It violates RPC Rule 8.4(b), Rule 8.4(c), and Rule 1.8(a).
+It also would violate RPC Rule 8.4(b), Rule 8.4(c), and Rule 1.8(a).

 [Image: AI generated]